Catboat: History

 One of the most well-known catboats is the 12 ft Beetle Cat daysailer.
 Fleets of these one-design boats are found in harbors all across New England, often competing in races.
 In the 1960s, Breck Marshall based his 18 ft fiberglass Sanderling upon an existing, wooden design.
 The Sanderling has since become a very popular boat, with more than 700 built, and it has helped to rekindle interest in the catboat.
 To honor Marshall and his contribution to the type, the Catboat Association funded the construction of the Breck Marshall, a 20 ft catboat built and berthed at Mystic Seaport.

 Features

 Designer Fenwick Williams summarized the original design philosophy as: "The ample beam made the use of stone ballast feasible … the high bow provided good support for the unstayed mast … the barn door rudder provided adequate strength … high coamings served to keep water out of the large open cockpit … side decks provided a handy ledge on which to set a lobster trap."

-Modern catboat fans appreciate the catboat's traditional design and classic appearance and the features that make it a versatile recreational boat:

-simplicity, large capacity, shallow draft, stability, and safety in a boat that is easy to sail.
+Modern catboat enthusiasts value the vessel’s traditional design and appearance, along with features that make it a versatile recreational boat: simplicity, spacious capacity, shallow draft, stability, and safety.